StarCrusher96/Kerbal-Star-Systems-2/README.md

 * Better Kerbol
 * Legacy Parallax configurations

 Compatibility parameters shift with updates.
-Check the matrix before assembly—or at least before filing a bug report blaming the nearest gas giant.
+Check the matrix before assembly or at least before filing a bug report blaming the nearest gas giant.

 </details>